Manage data ArcGIS Online

 Now that you have a hosted feature layer with location data and corresponding attributes, you can query and update the data in ArcGIS Online.
 The .csv file includes columns for the x,y coordinates.
 ArcGIS used those coordinates to create the points in your layer, so you no longer need to keep the X and Y fields.
 Now that you have a hosted feature layer with location data and corresponding attributes, you can query and update the data in the portal.
 Next, you'll modify the layer.

-- In the Delete Field window, click Delete Field to continue.
+10. In the Delete field window, click Delete field to continue.

 The field names that appear in the column headers are what end users see when they're working with features in the layer.
-If necessary, you can provide names that are more meaningful.
+You can provide names that are more meaningful.

-- In the Display Name column, click Encounter_type to open settings for the field.
+13. In the Display name column, click Encounter_type to open settings for this field.

 Changing the display name of a field doesn't affect the field name stored in the attribute table.
 You can also create a list of suggested attribute values that users can choose when adding and editing features.
 The table already contains four unique values for this field (Encounter, Sighting, Feeding, and Garbage), so you'll populate the list with these values.